Nuestra Belleza México 2005

-The 12th Nuestra Belleza México pageant, was held at the Antiguo Taller de Locomotoras of Aguascalientes, Aguascalientes, Mexico on September 2, 2005.
-Thirty-three contestants of the Mexican Republic competed for the national title, which was won by Priscila Perales from Nuevo León, who later competed in Miss Universe 2006 in United States where she was a Semifinalist in the Top 10.
-Perales was crowned by outgoing Nuestra Belleza México titleholder Laura Elizondo.
+Nuestra Belleza México 2005, the 12th Nuestra Belleza México pageant, was held at the Antiguo Taller de Locomotoras of Aguascalientes, Aguascalientes, Mexico on September 2, 2005.
+Thirty-three contestants of the Mexican Republic competed for the national title, which was won by Priscila Perales from Nuevo León, who later competed in Miss Universe 2006 in United States where she was a semifinalist in the Top 10.
+Perales was crowned by the outgoing Nuestra Belleza México titleholder Laura Elizondo.
 She was the third Neoleonesa to win this title.

-The Nuestra Belleza Mundo México title was won by Karla Jiménez from Puebla, who later competed in Miss World 2006 in Poland where she was a Semifinalist in the Top 17.
-Jiménez was crowned by outgoing Nuestra Belleza Mundo México titleholder Dafne Molina.
-She was the second Poblana to win this title.
+The Nuestra Belleza Mundo México title was won by Karla Jiménez from Puebla, who later competed in Miss World 2006 in Poland where she was a semifinalist in the Top 17.
+Jiménez was crowned by the outgoing Nuestra Belleza Mundo México titleholder Dafne Molina.
+She was the second Poblano to win this title.

 This year established the "Reina de Un Millón", a new prize structure that encourages more quality and participation of young Mexican and get the public's interest for our representatives at international events.

 The recognition "Corona al Mérito 2005" was for Blanca Soto, Nuestra Belleza Mundo México 1997, Miss Verano Viña del Mar 1997 and International Top Model.